Back to the blog

 • Control of key squares

-• An open file for attacking chances
+• Open file for attacking opportunities

 Example of the classic idea: